dart-archive/www.dartlang.org/src/site/articles/dart-web-components/tools.markdown

 ## Set up

-Dart web components is available under the `web_components` pub package.
+Web UI is available under the `web_ui` pub package.
 Simply add a dependency to your `pubspec.yaml` file:

     ...
     dependencies:
-      web_components: any
+      web_ui: any

 Then run `pub install` and you'll have everything you need to get started.
-You can use `package:web_components/...` imports in your code, and you will be able to access our compiler under `packages/web_components/dwc.dart`.
+You can use `package:web_ui/...` imports in your code, and you will be able to access our compiler under `packages/web_ui/dwc.dart`.

 ## Command-line API